Frequently Asked Questions (FAQs)

 How do I add your school code to my FAFSA?

-If you have already submitted your financial aid application and want to make your FAFSA information available to an additional school, visit www.studentaid.gov and select "Add or Delete a School Code."
-Alternatively, a student may call the FSAIC at 1-800-4-FED-AID to add the school.
-In this case, you will be asked to provide your DRN number from the Student Aid Report.
-UNA's school code is 001016.
+If you have already submitted your financial aid application and want to make your FAFSA information available to an additional school, visit www.studentaid.gov and select "Add or Remove Schools" from the Selected Colleges card.

 Do I/my parents make too much money to qualify for aid?